 - Creating sustainable code that’s regularly reviewed by the open source community.

-According to Forrester’s most recent survey of software decision-makers, 41% identify their increasing their use of open source as a high or critical priority.
+According to Forrester’s most recent survey of software decision-makers, 41% identify they're increasing their use of open source as a high or critical priority.
 Open source is not the future anymore, it is very much the present.
 It has paved the way for user-obsessed communities.

 Open Social has recognized the potential of open source software and we want to share this potential with you!
 Now is the time to become a community with Open Social.